KarlaRobinson/test_api_rails/README.md

 # README

-This App replicate an OOP REST API to process payments.
+This App replicates an OOP REST API to process payments.
 Companies can create customers and charges.

 * Ruby version
 2.5.1